Independent · no software sales

 ¶ About

 I've spent years writing software.
-Now I point it at the trades.
+Now I point it at operational headaches.

-So that's what I do now.
+That's what I do.
 I'm not a salesperson.
-I'm not reselling a platform, and I'm unbiased about which major platforms you use.
-I'm the person you contact when your office manager says “there has to be a better way” for the fifteenth time.
+I'm the person you contact when the team says “there has to be a better way” and you want a practical answer instead of a pitch.

 — Sam.